mikebrock/jboss-websockets/README.md

 Errata:
 -------

-1. Binary frames not yet supported.

-2. Message fragmentation is not yet supported.
+1. Message fragmentation is not yet supported.

 Known Compatibility
 ----------------------